 CSBS Bankers Advisory Board Member Named CEO of Sheltered Harbor

-Trey Maust, a member of the CSBS Bankers Advisory Board, will lead an initiative designed to ensure consumers have access their assets in the event of a major incident.
+Trey Maust, a member of the CSBS Bankers Advisory Board, will lead as CEO an initiative designed to ensure consumers have access their assets in the event of a major incident.

 Sheltered Harbor, a subsidiary of the Financial Services - Information Sharing and Analysis Center, is an initiative designed to enhance the U.S. financial services industry’s resiliency capability in the event of a major incident to ensure consumers have access to critical account assets.
 Sheltered Harbor is based on standards and the concept of mutual assistance.
 Its members access specifications for common data formats, secure storage and operating processes to store and restore data, and receive a Sheltered Harbor acknowledgement of adherence to the specification.

 “Leading an essential organization like Sheltered Harbor is truly an honor,” said Maust.
 “I am pleased to carry the torch and build on the tremendous efforts of the extended Sheltered Harbor team.
 With the entire financial services industry behind us, I look forward to channeling our collective resources into protecting U.S. consumers.”

 Maust has been a board member of Sheltered Harbor since 2016.
 Most recently, he served as the co-president and CEO of Lewis & Clark Bank, a bank he co-founded in 2006.
 Prior, Maust served as the chief financial officer at a Portland-area community bank.
 He began his career with Deloitte in audit and later in merger and acquisition services.